IGITUGraz/L2L/doc/intro.rst

 1. :meth:`~ltl.optimizers.optimizer.Optimizer.end` : Tertiary method to do cleanup, printing results etc.

-Note that in order to maintain a consistent framework for communication between the optimizer, optimizee, and :ref:`PyPet <Pypet-Section>`, we enforce a certain protocol for the above function.
+Note that in order to maintain a consistent framework for communication between the optimizer and optimizee, we enforce a certain protocol for the above function.
 The details of this protocol are outlined below

 .. _optimizer-constructor: